 Some overseas manufacturers (use your imagination as to which country might be responsible) have even decided not to bother with the nuisance of Y caps, and I have seen standard 1kV ceramics used in this role.
 This can only be described as very scary - especially since anyone can become an importer these days, and sell on auction sites.
 Most are completely unaware of mandatory requirements which vary from one country to the next, so no safety tests are performed at all.

-These power supplies (all external PSUs in fact) are prescribed articles in Australia, and are subject to mandatory electrical safety testing.
+These power supplies (all external PSUs in fact) are classified as 'prescribed articles' in Australia, and are subject to mandatory electrical safety testing.
 Because people implicitly trust the power supply not to kill them (a not unreasonable expectation) it's important to ensure that it won't.
 The tests are designed to ensure to the best of anyone's ability that no failure can cause the output or any exposed metal to become live, and that the PSU cannot catch on fire, emit smoke, or melt the casing to expose live parts.